 I have grown so very proud of our law enforcement community, who serve and protect us with character and integrity.
 In a small way, I have endeavored to give back to them by promoting the BADGE program, which reaches out with support to deputies when they find themselves in need of a helping hand.
 Please reach out to me, if you too wish to join this effort.

 Barb was born in Rocky River, Ohio and raised with her six siblings.
 Growing up, Barbara learned the value of a good education and hard work from her father, a small business owner, who turned one small hardware store into three while raising 7 children.
-Barb’s mother, a stay-at-mother, instilled in Barb the values of a strong family and a strong faith.
+Barb’s mother, a violin teacher and a stay-at-home mother, instilled in Barb the values of a strong family and a strong faith.

 Barb graduated from the University of Dayton with a BS in Chemical Engineering and went on to work for Armour-Dial Corp. as an industrial engineer and plant supervisor.
 She later worked as a Project Management Engineer at John Brown Engineering in Chicago until she left the workplace to raise a family.